Safeguarding Policy

 1. For Stewardship staff and contractors

 Compliance with this policy is mandatory for all Stewardship staff.
-For the purpose of this policy ‘staff’ is defined as anyone who works for, or is engaged by Stewardship, either in a paid or unpaid, full time or part time capacity.
-This includes directly employed staff, contractors, agency staff consultants, volunteers, interns and equivalents.
+For the purpose of this policy ‘staff’ is defined as anyone who works for, or is engaged by Stewardship, either in a paid or unpaid, full-time or part-time capacity.
+This includes directly employed staff, contractors, agency staff, consultants, volunteers, interns and equivalents.

 2. For board members and trustees

-As board members and trustees must act at all times in the best interest of Stewardship and the ultimate communities being served, they are also expected to comply with this policy.
+As board members and trustees must act at all times in the best interests of Stewardship and the ultimate communities being served, they are also expected to comply with this policy.
 This expectation is made clear to board members and through the Trustee Handbook.

 3. For recipients of Stewardship grants (partners)

-Statement of Commitment
+Statement of commitment

 Stewardship commits to taking all reasonable measures to ensure vulnerable groups (including children) impacted by Stewardship’s staff, trustees and grant partners are protected as far as possible from harm, including exploitation, neglect and abuse of all kinds.